Flux159/cassie-odm/README.md

 ```

-Note: 'npm test' creates a keyspace "CassieODMTest" on your local Cassandra server then deletes it when done.
+Note: 'npm test' creates a keyspace "CassieTest" on your local Cassandra server then deletes it when done.

-Get code coverage reports by running 'npm run test-coverage'.
+Get code coverage reports by running 'npm run test-coverage' (coverage reports will go into /coverage directory).

 Submit pull requests for any bug fixes!